 Booking a six-hour trip?
 It’s important to know that you likely won’t be spending six solid hours fishing.
 Instead, you’ll normally be away from the dock for around six hours (your return time may vary depending on how hot the bite is).
 This includes travel time to the fishing spot(s) and back.
 If you’re looking to go deep sea fishing, for example, you’ll usually spend a good portion of your trip traveling to deep waters.

 This might seem like lost time, but you can use these moments wisely.
-Ask all your questions and learn about the fishing you’ll do.
+You’re charter fishing for the first time, so feel free to ask all your questions and learn about the fishing you’ll do.
 As you set out from the dock, your mate or guide will usually give you a run-down of the equipment.
 Depending on the technique, you’ll be using one or more rods, bait and/or lure setups, etc. Pay attention to what the crew tells you, and ask, ask, ask away!

 The clue is in the name – it’s called fishing, not catching!
 Realistic expectations will go a long way toward how much you enjoy the fishing experience itself.
 So many factors can affect how well the fish are biting, from the weather to the time of year.
 This doesn’t mean you can’t still have a great experience.

-Catching fish is a big bonus, of course – but even if this doesn’t happen during your first time fishing, you’ll still get to spend time out on the water, surrounded by friends or family, and learning a new skill.
+Catching fish is a big bonus, of course – but even if this doesn’t happen, remember you’re charter fishing for the first time, give yourself a break.
+You get to spend time out on the water, surrounded by friends or family, all the while learning a new skill.
 What’s not to like?

 The experience will depend on where you’re fishing, what you’re fishing for, and the technique(s) you and your captain decide to try out.